Friday, October 10, 2025

 • 🕚 11:45 am: Arrive at Hong Kong International Airport.

-• Take Peak Tram up to Victoria Peak for a panoramic sunset view.
+• Then take Peak Tram up to Victoria Peak for a panoramic sunset view

 • Ride the Star Ferry across Victoria Harbour.